-Generally speaking, larger homes are often cheaper per m2 simply due to there being more space to divide the costs into.
+Generally speaking, larger homes are often have a lower cost per square metre simply due to there being more space to divide the costs into.
 With a smaller home you have less square meterage to divide the costs of expensive rooms such as kitchens and bathrooms into.
-Comparatively, a large garage, which doesn't require an expensive interior fit out, will bring down your m2 rate.
+Comparatively, a large garage, which doesn't require an expensive interior fit out, will bring down the cost per square metre.